 You plan to play DVD movie with your player, which, however, needs the files to be separate to begin with.
-That means you need to extract subtitles from DVD as a separate .srt file.
+That means you need to rip subtitles from DVD as a separate .srt file.
 Another case, you wanna use the memorable quotes of some DVD movies into your DIY videos, but you don't find the subtitles online and fail to download subtitles from online site.
-In such case, ripping subtitles from DVD is your ultimate solution.
+In such case, extracting subtitles from DVD is your ultimate solution.

 Prior to extracting subtitles from DVD movie on Windows/macOS, you'd better have some basic knowledge about what kind of subtitles can be extracted and what can't.
 Here we mainly talk about the most common soft subtitles, hard subtitles, forced subtitles and closed captions.

 Part 1: All Subtitles can be Extracted from DVD?

 Soft Subtitles: Soft subtitles are subtitles that are not IN the actually video.
 The DVD video file and subtitles are separate as individual files.
 You can rip soft subtitles from DVD as separate .srt or .ssa file.

 Hard Subtitles: Opposite to soft subtitles, hard subtitles (aka. burned-in subtitles) are rendered INTO the actual video.
 To put it in another words, the subtitles and video images are melt into one.
 To extract hard subtitles from DVD, you can use a tool with Text Detection (OCR) feature which can detect and extract on-screen text on a video.

 Forced Subtitles: Forced subtitles are commonly on movies and only display subtitles when the characters speak a foreign or alien language.
 For instance, if the movie uses English for most part, interspersed with some Spanish language, then the forced subtitles only appear in English when the Spanish dialogue shows up.
 Hence, you're also able to extract forced subtitles from DVD.